gboon18/STAR/README.md

 ./Cum.sh
 ```

-After the calculations are don in [calcum](https://github.com/gboon18/STAR/tree/main/calcum) directory, we move to the plot directory to plot the results.
+After the calculations are done in [calcum](https://github.com/gboon18/STAR/tree/main/calcum) directory, we move to the plot directory to plot the results.

 ## Net-proton number fluctuation